1. What is NOCOPY?

 view.

-- The INSTEAD if trigger works invisibly in the background performing the action coded in the trigger body directly on the underlying tables.
+action coded in the trigger body directly on the underlying tables.

 - INSTEAD of trigger execute the trigger body instead of the triggering statement.